JavierVeron/election_poll/README.md

 1. Create a MySQL database
-2. Import or run the .sql file
-3. Edit the classes / class.db.mysql.php file and modify the connection parameters
+2. From the browser, go to "electionpoll/index.html" and follow the instructions to install the web application
-4. Done!
-You can now use Ellection Poll!
+3. Once installation is complete, you can use Ellection Poll!
+Have fun!